Adaptive Diffusion Constrained Sampling for Bimanual Robot Manipulation: Experimental Results

-We design six simulation tasks featuring increasingly complex geometric and pose constraints (see \autoref{fig:sim_tasks}).
-All tasks are visualized using the Python package robotic\footnote{\url{https://marctoussaint.github.io/robotic/}}.
-For each task, we generate 500 samples using each method.
+We design four simulation tasks featuring increasingly complex geometric and pose constraints (see Figure \ref{fig:sim_tasks}).
+All tasks are performed using 2 Franka robots and visualized using the \href{https://marctoussaint.github.io/robotic}{Robotic} package.
+For each task, we generate 500 samples using each method (batch size is 500).

-\textbf{Tasks Summary.} All tasks involve a relative pose constraint between the two end-effectors and a midpoint constraint.
-Tasks 1–3 add increasing complexity. \textbf{Task 1}: relative pose + symmetric midpoint constraint. \textbf{Task 2:} adds a spherical obstacle to avoid. \textbf{Task 3:} adds orientation alignment with the table plane.
-Tasks 4–6 shift to constrained placement in a region. \textbf{Task 4:} midpoint lies inside a box (defined via bounds), with fixed end-effector orientations. \textbf{Task 5:} replaces the region with a surface defined by a point cloud. \textbf{Task 6:} loosens the orientation constraint to be normal to the surface.
-Detailed constraint descriptions and metrics are in Appendix~\autoref{sec:task}.
+All tasks involve a relative pose constraint between the two end-effectors and a midpoint constraint. \textbf{(1)} \emph{Obstacle Avoidance}: relative pose + symmetric midpoint constraint and adds a spherical obstacle to avoid. \textbf{(2)} \emph{Orientation Alignment:} adds orientation alignment with the table plane without obstacle, i.e., the EEF’s Y-axis is aligned with the world’s Z-axis. \textbf{(3)} \emph{Rectangle Constrained Sampling:} midpoint lies inside a box (defined via bounds), with fixed EEF rotation matrix. \textbf{(4)} \emph{Surface Contact Sampling:} replaces the region with a surface defined by a point cloud and loosens the orientation constraint to be normal to the surface, i.e., the EEF’s Z-axis is aligned with the negative world Z-axis.

-In \autoref{tab:all_compare}, we report mean, median, and third-quartile values for position and rotation errors across Tasks 1–6.
+In Table~\ref{tab:all_compare}, we report \textbf{mean, median, and third-quartile values for position and rotation errors} across four tasks.
 Under a fixed sampling budget (600 iterations), ADCS consistently yields significantly lower constraint satisfaction errors than Gauss–Newton and Diffusion-CCSP.
-While NLP-Sampling achieves the lowest errors, it serves as an \emph{oracle baseline}, as it was used to generate the training data for our model.
-However, it is substantially slower and cannot support tasks with implicit constraints (e.g., those involving SDFs, such as Tasks 5 and 6).
-In contrast, ADCS offers near-oracle accuracy with significantly improved efficiency and broader applicability.
+Especially in tasks with smaller feasible regions, such as Rectangle Constrained Sampling, our method demonstrates stronger performance compared to the baselines.
+And compared to the state-of-the-art NLP-Sampling, it outperforms in most metrics while requiring shorter sampling time.
+In contrast, ADCS offers strong accuracy with significantly improved efficiency and broader applicability.